 Trust and Will bequests: Inside of a will or trust, take advantage of the charitable gift provisions for you and spouse.
 Upon your death, or death of your spouse, your estate may receive a charitable deduction for the value of your bequest.
 Again, consult your licensed legal and financial advisors to review your goals, assets, and tax situation.

 May this article spark interest, and support your thoughts and ideas to enhance outcomes for yourself, family, and not for profit groups you hold dear.
-A number of licensed legal and financial support professionals are available to support your analysis, goals and decisions.
 Reference RIS Chartable Contribution Tax Tips and consult with a trusted licensed professional.
-We thank you for your consideration, and work to provide helpful information for the families in our community.
+We thank you for your consideration.